guillaume-hoareau/protect-data-on-linuxone-with-pervasive-encryption/README.md

-# Protect data on LinuxONE With Pervasive Encryption
+# Protect data on LinuxONE with "Pervasive Encryption"
 Protect your data on data LinuxONE using pervasive encryption with nearly no CPU overhead.

 In this Code Pattern, you will build and deploy a crypto dashboard with IBM Cloud private running in the LinuxONE Community Cloud.